-Research has shown that people with cystic fibrosis (CF) can risk spreading certain germs to others who have CF, this is referred to as cross infection.
+Research has shown that people with cystic fibrosis (CF) can risk spreading certain germs to others who have CF. This is referred to as cross-infection.

 In a person with CF, the lungs and digestive system are affected by thick and sticky mucus, which causes difficulty with breathing and digestion.
-Bacteria found naturally in the environment can thrive in the lungs of people with CF due to the conditions created by the thick sticky mucus.
+Bacteria found naturally in the environment can thrive in the lungs of people with CF due to the conditions created by the thick, sticky mucus.
 Once contracted, some of these germs may be difficult to treat with antibiotics.

-If one person with CF has contracted a particular germ in their lungs, they can potentially pass it on to another person with CF if they are in close proximity, or from indirect contact from a contaminated surface.
-The current Australian recommendation is to maintain a distance of 4 metres between people with CF to reduce the risk of cross infection.
+If one person with CF has contracted a particular germ in their lungs, they can potentially pass it on to another person with CF via either direct or indirect contact from a contaminated surface.
+The current Australian recommendation is to maintain a distance of 4 metres between people with CF to reduce the risk of cross-infection.